aws-samples/eks-workshop-developers/website/docs/python/containers/build-image.md

 finch compose up
 ```

 This command initiates containers for each service as specified in the docker-compose.yml file.
+Don't stop the command execution to keep application and database services running.

 **Use the tabs below to see the steps for the specific environment where you are running this lab.**